• Skip to primary navigation

 Initialized By Assign Statement

-We can initialize a final variable at the time of the declaration by using the assignment operator. you can check the below example for understanding:
+Using the assignment operator, we can initialize a final variable at the time of the declaration.
+You can check the below example for understanding:

 class Point